 In the ordinary course of business, the Company will be required to obtain and renew governmental permits and licenses for the operation and expansion of existing operations or for the commencement of new operations.
 Obtaining or renewing the necessary governmental permits is a complex and time-consuming process.
 The duration and success of the Company's efforts to obtain and renew permits and licenses are contingent upon many variables not within its control including the interpretation of applicable requirements implemented by the permitting or licensing authority.
-The Company may not be able to obtain or renew permits and licenses that are necessary to its operations or the cost to obtain or renew permits and licenses may exceed what the Company expects.
-Any unexpected delays or costs associated with the permitting and licensing process could delay the development or impede the operation of the Company's projects which could adversely affect the Company's revenues and future growth.
+The Company may not be able to obtain or renew permits and licenses that are necessary to its operations or the cost to obtain or renew permits and licensing process could delay the development or impede the operation of the Company's projects which could adversely affect the Company's revenues and future growth.